"Amanda's presentation was a roaring success!! She was well received by our people- they were captivated."

 Amanda Ripley is an investigative journalist who writes about human behavior and public policy for TIME Magazine and the Atlantic Monthly.
 Her 2008 book, The Unthinkable: Who Survives When Disaster Strikes--and Why, was published in 15 countries and described by NPR as “The thinking person’s manual for getting out alive.”
 Amanda's new book, a New York Times bestseller, The Smartest Kids in the World--And How They Got That Way, documents her global quest to find out how other countries raise smarter kids--and what the U.S. can learn from the world's new education superpowers.

 To discuss her work, Amanda has appeared on ABC, NBC, CNN, FOX News and NPR and given talks at the Pentagon, the U.S. Senate, the State Department, major universities and Fortune 500 companies.
-She is an Emerson Fellow at the New America Foundation, a nonpartisan think tank in Washington, DC.
+She currently lives in Washington, DC, where she is an Emerson Senior Fellow at the Emerson Collective.

 OFFICIAL BIO [PDF]

-How did other countries manage to make their public schools fairer, cheaper and smarter than ours while spending dramatically less than we do?
+How did other countries manage to make their public schools fairer and smarter than ours while spending dramatically less than we do?

 To find out, Amanda spent a year following three American high school students temporarily embedded in schools in Finland, Poland and South Korea.
 Through the students' stories and new research into education outcomes worldwide, Amanda helps unravel a mystery at the center of our global competitiveness.
-Her reporting led to the book, The Smartest Kids in the World, published in August 2013.
+Her reporting led to the New York Times bestseller, The Smartest Kids in the World.
 In the end, Amanda returned home more optimistic than when she'd left--convinced that the U.S. can outperform the rest of the world, if we can sustain the political and public will.

 In an automated, global economy, going to college and collecting a degree are no longer enough.
 To thrive, young people must learn to think, to solve problems they've never seen before--and to adapt, since they will be doing it all their lives.